nadinesk/nadinesk.github.io/_posts/2016-10-15-third-debate-sentiment-analysis.markdown

 > 22 elections.
 Furthermore, the more positive the candidate was relative to his opponent — for example, projecting optimism that
 > America's problems were temporary and that he was the one to set things right — the wider his victory margin.
 (On a side note, Zullow
 > and Seligman found that the more positive the candidate, the more active he was on the trail, making more frequent stump speeches.)

+The sentiment analysis I’ve done shows that Clinton is clearly the more optimistic candidate; and the polls have her clearly ahead at this point (the [RCP average](http://www.realclearpolitics.com/epolls/2016/president/us/general_election_trump_vs_clinton-5491.html) has her ahead by 5.1 points today).

 **Sentiment Analysis Rankings by Each Candidate in the Three Debates**